pkulchenko/ZeroBraneStudio/doc-faq.md

 ## Why am I getting compilation errors in the IDE when my code runs fine outside of it?

-Starting from v0.39, ZeroBrane Studio is using LuaJIT as its internal Lua engine.
+**Starting from v0.39**, ZeroBrane Studio is using LuaJIT as its internal Lua engine.
 LuaJIT is a bit more strict than Lua 5.1 in some checks and may return errors even when your application runs fine by Lua 5.1.
 One typical example is string escape sequences.
 Lua 5.1 lists [escape sequences it recognizes](http://www.lua.org/pil/2.4.html), but it will accept other sequences as well, for example, `\/`.
 Running a script with this escape sequence under LuaJIT will trigger an error: `invalid escape sequence near ...`.